-The Transportation Safety Board of Canada (TSB) uses a number of Web 2.0 tools to share its content and provide access to reliable and timely information on marine, pipeline, rail and air transportation safety.
+The Transportation Safety Board of Canada (TSB) uses a number of social media tools to share its content and provide access to reliable and timely information on marine, pipeline, rail and air transportation safety.
 The TSB looks forward to sharing information with you beyond the usual government web experience, but always encourage visits to its website for more detailed information.

 The use of social media by the TSB is intended to encourage interaction between the users of these platforms and the organization, and in no way verifies or confirms either the accuracy of user comments or their compliance with the guidelines outlined here.
 The TSB does not endorse any of the views in comments posted by users.
 Comments that violate these policies may result in the TSB deleting the comment and blocking the user in question to prevent further inappropriate comments.

 Commenting: What is – and isn't – acceptable

 The TSB welcomes your comments and expect that conversations will follow the general rules of respectful communication.
 You are fully responsible for everything that you submit in your comments, and all posted comments are in the public domain.
 Please keep your submissions relevant and civil.

 Please keep in mind that the TSB cannot tolerate comments that are offensive to an individual or an organization, rude or abusive.
 The TSB does not discriminate against any views, but reserves the right to remove any comments that are: